cdktf/cdktf-provider-google/docs/networkConnectivityInternalRange.csharp.md

 The IP range that this internal range defines.

+NOTE: IPv6 ranges are limited to usage=EXTERNAL_TO_VPC and peering=FOR_SELF
+NOTE: For IPv6 Ranges this field is compulsory, i.e. the address range must be specified explicitly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.30.0/docs/resources/network_connectivity_internal_range#ip_cidr_range NetworkConnectivityInternalRange#ip_cidr_range}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.31.0/docs/resources/network_connectivity_internal_range#ip_cidr_range NetworkConnectivityInternalRange#ip_cidr_range}

 ---